Code-Institute-Submissions/https-github.com-Iacopo454-Quiz-Knowledge/README.md

 All the project pages display a Bootstrap navbar for better navigation experience.

 The Homepage "index.html" contains text that gives an ideas of some of the most interesting aspects of Italy.
 After reading the text, the bottom of the page has a start quiz button that allow the user to take the quiz after clicking on it.
 This button will hide entirely the homepage after clicked, and will start to display the quiz questions written inside the js array in the index.js.
-Each question will display after choosing an answer a next button to move to the next random question on the click, also each answer button will change color to red if the answer is wrong or green if the answer is correct.
+Each question will display after choosing an answer a next button to move to the next random question on the click, also each answer button will change color to red if the answer is wrong or green if the answer is correct at the end of the quiz after the score displaying, the quiz will show also a Try Again button to retake the quiz again, reloading the quiz from a random question.

-function setStatusClass

- at the end of the quiz after the score displaying, the quiz will show also a Try Again button to retake the quiz again, reloading the quiz from a random question.
 At the end of the quiz the user has two different outcomes related to his score.

  Outcomes Statement: